Odor from the grow room when your cannabis plants are flowering can start to linger throughout your whole house.

 Although some growers don’t mind the aroma of marijuana to fill up the house.

-Some are more private, have a lot of visitors, are growing medical marijuana.
+Some are more private, have a lot of visitors, and are growing medical marijuana.

-In this post, it will cover all types of odor control for growing marijuana indoors.
+In this post, it will cover all types of odor control systems for growing marijuana indoors.

-I will also include installation and types of fans required to clean the grow space and provide the simple formula to calculate your requirements.
+I will also include the installation and types of fans required to clean the grow space and provide a simple formula to calculate your requirements.

 It’s always good to have more than enough cubic feet to clear the area and a bit more to spare just in case you want to expand.

-There are a few ways to eliminate scent of marijuana.
+There are a few ways to eliminate the scent of marijuana.